The Honors College

 The Dean may take personal or academic considerations into account prior to dismissal for any of the situations listed above.
 Such considerations are on a case-by-case basis.

-Students who are dismissed have the opportunity to appeal the decision in writing, and they receive information on the appeal process in their dismissal notification.
-To appeal, students must e-mail their appeal to the Honors College Dean within five business days of receiving their notification of dismissal.
+Students that are dismissed have the opportunity to appeal the decision in writing, and will receive information on the appeal process in the dismissal notification.
+To appeal, students must e-mail the appeal to the Honors College Dean within five business days of receiving their notification of dismissal.
 The Dean (in consultation with the Academic Standards Committee) will review all appeals within five business days of receiving the appeal.
-Students will then hear of their final Honors College status from the Honors College Dean.
+Students will then receive notification of the decision from the Honors College Dean.

 Once dismissed from the Honors College, students will be dis-enrolled from any Honors College courses no later than the end of the first week of classes.
 There is no possible re-entry for students who are dismissed (post-appeal) from the Honors College.